firstandthird/hapi-micro-mail/README.md

 Your login is: <b> zombie_hunter </b>
 ```

+`renderEmail()` accepts all of the fields that the `sendEmail()` function accepts.
+The only difference is that it won't actually send the email and only returns the rendered email text.

 ## Plugin Options

   The following are options you specify when you register the plugin:

 - _host_ (required)

   Complete URL of the micro-mail instance, should start with 'http://' or 'https://'